 - Phase One, Mild Withdrawal: Anxiety, nausea, abdominal pain, vomiting, poor appetite, fatigue, insomnia, depression, foggy thoughts, swinging moods, heart palpitations and tremors.

 - Phase Two, Moderate Withdrawal: Higher blood pressure, respiration and temperature, irregular heartbeat, confusion, irritability, sweating and increased mood disturbance.

 - Phase Three, Severe Withdrawal: Hallucinations, seizures, extreme confusion, agitation and fever.

 The most severe type of alcohol withdrawal is called delirium tremens (DTs).
-Only about three to five percent of people in the alcohol detox and rehab experience this level of withdrawal.
+Only about three to five percent of people experience this level of withdrawal.
 This type of withdrawal can be fatal if left untreated.
 This is also why it is so important to be surrounded by addiction treatment specialists during detox.

 A rough alcohol withdrawal timeline can give you an idea of what you will likely experience.
 Remember that you are unique and your experience will be unique, as you consider what detox will involve.

 You will enter the alcohol withdrawal timeline.
 You should be in your professional detox facility at this point.
 The staff of your facility will be ready to help you remain comfortable, nourished, hydrated and aware of your condition from here forward.